noha-samir/book-store/README.md

 1. Every time we run the application the database will be created automatically.
 2. To fill the databse with data seeds you have to run API called createSeeds
    > > URL: localhost:3000/v1/seed/createSeeds
-3. To get any API to work on you will find it in attached postman file inside the project.
+3. To get any API to work on you will find it in attached postman file inside the project called 'bookStore.postman_collection'.